CodeQueenie/Play2Learn-Full-Stack-Website-Django-Vue/README.md

 For comprehensive Django setup instructions and project details, refer to the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django).

-**DjangoPlay2Learn Overview**
+**DjangoPlay2Learn Overview**:
 This project showcases skills in HTML, CSS, JavaScript, Python, Django, Vue, and Bootstrap.
-Utilized SQLite database for simplicity and maintained in development/debug mode.
+Utilized PostgreSQL database for simplicity and maintained in development/debug mode.

 For any queries or assistance, feel free to reach out.
 Happy coding! 🚀